-The Secondary Road Department adheres to the Linn County Snow and Ice Removal Ordinance and the Secondary Road Department Winter Maintenance Operations Policy adopted by the Board of Supervisors during winter months.
+The Secondary Road Department adheres to the Linn County Snow and Ice Removal Ordinance and the Secondary Road Department Winter Maintenance Operations Policy (PDF) adopted by the Board of Supervisors during winter months.
 Important points of the policy include:

 - No "dry pavement" policy

 - Hard surface roads are given priority during and after snow and ice events